hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 # Chapter 1: Hands-on the Terminal

 In this very first chapter, you will start a journey, swimming in the ocean of codes and data.
 During the following months, you may experience a staggering start, enjoyable progress or even deeply frustration.
-You have to step out your comfort zone, learning from each other and conquer the overwhlming information world with your persistence and intelligence.
-If you have the determination to accept this chanllenge, you will see a brand new yourself at the end of the course.
+You have to step out your comfort zone, learning from each other and conquer the overwhelming information world with your persistence and intelligence.
+If you have the determination to accept this challenge, you will see a brand new yourself at the end of the course.

 ## Objective of this week

-* Learn what is terminal, Able to navigate file system in Terminal, using shell.
+* Learn what is terminal, Able to navigate file system in Terminal, using the shell.
 * Create the first python script and execute it.

 ## 1. About terminal on Mac

 ### What is terminal on Mac？

-Basically, Terminal is a shell which receive/send input and output for command-line program.
+Basically, Terminal is a shell which receives/sends input and output for command-line program.

 ### What is the function of the terminal on Mac?